 The child is discussed and his or her SEN records are requested.

 Liaison with outside agencies takes place and the class teacher is consulted.

 An individual education plan is put in place on admittance.

 Admission Arrangements for Pupils with Disabilities

-The other half of Year 1, both Year 3 and both Year 6 classrooms are all upstairs and there is no lift.
+The other half of Year 3 are all upstairs and there is no lift.

-The parent informs the school via the School’s Admission form.
+Parents need to inform the school of any disabilities via the School’s Admission form.

-The SENCO is informed by SENAS (Special Educational Needs Assessment Service) if a child has a Statement/ EHC.
+The SENDCO is informed by SENAS (Special Educational Needs Assessment Service) if a child has a Statement/ EHC.

-A formal meeting is set up with the parent and the SENCO, to discuss whether the school is able to meet the child’s needs.
+A formal meeting is set up with the parent and the SENDCO, to discuss whether the school is able to meet the child’s needs.